Popular Japanese comedian dies from the coronavirus

 He also was known as a fan of the late American comedian Jerry Lewis and had drawn inspiration from him.

 Shimura’s death came as he was preparing for a new film.
-He was also to run in the Olympic torch relay to represent Higashimurayama, a town in Tokyo’s suburbs, his agency said.
+He was also to run in the Olympic torch relay in July to represent Higashimurayama, a town in Tokyo’s suburbs, his agency said.
+Japan and Olympic officials have agreed to postpone the games until next year due to the coronavirus pandemic.

 “I don’t think Shimura himself expected to have to go this way,” an Izawa Office staff member told reporters, adding that his comedy shows were still upcoming on TV.